joshtynjala/actionscript-3.0-developers-guide/internationalizing-applications/internationalizing-applications/example-internationalizing-a-stock-ticker-application.md

 should react based on such errors rather than just tracing them).

-After creating the CurrencyFormatter object, the setLocale() method sets the formatter’s currency ISO code, currency symbol, and fractionalDigits properties to previously determined values.
+After creating the CurrencyFormatter object, the setLocale() method sets the formatter's currency ISO code, currency symbol, and fractionalDigits properties to previously determined values.
 (Those values are set each time the user selects a new market from the Markets combo box).